Redth/MAUI.AppLinks.Sample/README.md

 ## 3. Add Lifecycle Handlers

-In your `MauiProgram.cs` file, setup your lifecycle events with the `builder`:
+In your `MauiProgram.cs` file, setup your lifecycle events with the `builder` (if you're not using 'Scenes' for multi window support in your app, you can omit the lifecycle handlers for Scene methods):

 ```
 builder.ConfigureLifecycleEvents(lifecycle =>